SchoolOfCode/w3d5_landing-page-hackathon-anastasia-sadie/Plan.md

   - Put Divs in HTML once we decided on High Fidelity
   - Copy styles from Figma and put them in CSS classes and variables.
 7. Decide on the colour scheme using Coolers

+Stretch goals

+add another user persona
+add possible negative outcomes and pain points to the user journey flowchart add touch points to the user journey flow chart ie. what buttons we want them to press and where we want them to go etc.